 This isn’t a word I use lightly.
 I wrestled with it mentally for a long time, but the more I wrestled the more I felt that, yes, I feel dis-abled (see this fabulous TEDTalk by Autist Jac den Houting in which she says, “I am not disabled by my Autism; I’m disabled by my environment.”) by these traits that (according to Dr. Aron) are supposed to be strengths.

-I strongly believe I never would have gotten to this point of diagnosis if I hadn’t deconstructed the conservative, fundamentalist religious influence, mindset, and worldview I grew up practicing.
+I strongly believe I never would have gotten to this point of understanding if I hadn’t deconstructed the conservative, fundamentalist religious influence, mindset, and worldview I grew up practicing.
 Some people I know might not like this, might feel off-put, might shut me out because of it, but it’s true, and it’s important.
 Since about 2016, I’ve been engaged in a long, arduous process of re-examining things I took for granted as truths for my entire life.
 Part of that has involved learning how to trust my instincts and my lived and inhabited body knowledge.
 That they aren’t sinful urges to be ignored or temptations to be gutted through.
 After spending over 20 years ignoring intuition, pushing past my own limitations daily, it’s daunting, trying to reclaim boundaries, self-knowledge, and self-trust.
 But I was trying.
 And my lived experience was telling me that HSP wasn’t it.
 Not all of it.
 I wasn’t through learning about myself.
 There was more work to do.

 In March 2020, I reached out to a couple of local therapists who claimed specialization in–or at least knowledge of–HSP.
 I figured maybe I just wasn’t understanding how to work with my HSP traits, that maybe this feeling of dis-ablement could be mitigated by picking up some tips and tricks.
 Then the pandemic shutdown happened, and I never reconnected with them.
 There were more important and distracting things going on the in world.